HM Prison Risley: History

+Inspection Reports

-In 1988 a report from His Majesty's Chief Inspector of Prisons described Risley as "barbarous and squalid", "appalling and totally unacceptable", "dirty and dilapidated".
+In 1988 a report from His Majesty's Chief Inspector of Prisons described the prison as "barbarous and squalid", "appalling and totally unacceptable", "dirty and dilapidated".

-A year later the conditions resulted in a serious outbreak of violence and rioting with some remand prisoners taking control of significant amounts of the prison for several days.
-It gave rise to a debate in the House of Commons and calls from the Home Secretary for an inquiry.
+A year later, the conditions resulted in a serious outbreak of violence and rioting with some remand prisoners taking control of a significant part of the prison for several days, giving rise to a debate in the House of Commons and calls from the Home Secretary for an inquiry.

-In September 2003, an inspection report from the Chief Inspector of Prisons criticised Risley Prison for its policy of mixing sex offenders with other inmates.
-The report said that sex offenders and other vulnerable inmates did not feel safe from attack by other inmates, and did not trust Prison Officers to protect them.
+In September 2003, an inspection report from the Chief Inspector of Prisons criticised the prison for its policy of mixing sex offenders with other inmates.
+The report said that sex offenders and other vulnerable inmates did not feel safe from attack and did not trust Prison Officers to protect them.

-A further inspection report in July 2006 again highlighted issues over safety at Risley Prison.
+A further inspection report in July 2006 again highlighted issues over safety.
 The inspection found that a third of inmates felt unsafe, with "a lack of visible staffing on wings when prisoners were unlocked from their cells."
-The report also highlighted concerns about the prisons anti-bullying, suicide and self-harm prevention work.
-However the report did praise Risley for reducing the quantity of drugs that were being smuggled into the prison.
+The report also highlighted concerns about the prison's anti-bullying, suicide and self-harm prevention work.
+However, the report did praise prison management for reducing the quantity of drugs smuggled into the prison.

-In October 2008, another inspection report from the Chief Inspector of Prisons severely criticised Risley, stating that "a culture of hard drugs and violence remained rife at the prison", according to the BBC.
-Of inmates suspected of taking drugs, more than 60% tested positive, while gangs were rampant, offering new members with £50 joining fees.
+In October 2008, another inspection report from the Chief Inspector of Prisons severely criticised the prison, stating that "a culture of hard drugs and violence remained rife", according to the BBC.
+Of inmates suspected of taking drugs, more than 60% tested positive, while gangs were rampant, offering membership for a £50 joining fee.

 The prison was inspected again in 2013.
-The report stated that the prison was improving but there were still some areas which needed attention.
-Prisoners felt safe and had received support for substance misuse but too many prisoners were locked in their cells during the day, on average about a third of the population.
+The report stated that it was improving but there were still areas needing attention.
+Prisoners felt safe and had received support for substance misuse but too many, about one third, were locked in their cells during the day.

+An unannounced inspection was carried out from 12-27 April 2023 by HM Chief Inspector of Prisons.The subsequent report listed 14 ‘key concerns’, five of which were deemed requiring immediate attention.
+The report highlighted high levels of self-harm among prisoners and a deterioration in living conditions throughout the prison, including shower and other sanitation facilities.

+Healthcare provision, particularly in dental health, was poor and there was too little time out of cells for a category C resettlement prison.
+Education, skills and work-related activity were found to be inadequate and far too many men convicted of sex offences were released without completing their offending behaviour work.

+The report went on to say that levels of violence were higher than in other similar prisons and that segregation unit conditions were poor with a limited regime.

+A high turnover of Governors and other staff is highlighted as contributing to the inadequacies at Risley and many of the recommendations made at the previous inspection in 2016 were listed as ‘not achieved’ in the inspection report.